aDotInTheVoid/boxcars/docs/report/report.md

 <!-- TODO: Link to acq_cown creation discussion -->

-To avoid this, `boxcars` will panic [^panic] when attempting to schdule a behaviour onto the same cown twice.
+To avoid this, `boxcars` will panic [^panic] when attempting to schedule a behaviour onto the same cown twice.
 The output of this is shown is
 \ref{twocown-ub-output}.

 [^panic]: To panic in Rust is to throw a non-recoverable error.
 It's like aborting, but with a bit more
-    debuging machinery around it.
+    debugging machinery around it.

 ```rust {.freefloat caption="Attempting to acquire the same cown twice, to obtain aliasing mutable references" label="twocown-ub"}
 let c = Cown::new(10);